unkcpz/keyringrs/README.md

 It would be beneficial to have a proper wrapper for it.

 Additionally, `pyo3` has significantly improved, making it much easier to create wrappers and distribute the library on PyPI.

+There is also a python wrapper [python-linux-keyutils](https://github.com/thorgate/python-linux-keyutils) for `linux-keyutils` crate, which may provide more keyutils related APIs and error messages.